Bulgarians vote in third election this year in bid to break deadlock | Politics

 Bulgarians vote in third election this year in bid to break deadlock

-GERB has seized on the deadlock, rising energy costs and a rise in COVID-19 cases https://www.reuters.com/world/europe/bulgarias-daily-covid-19-deaths-rise-record-high-2021-11-09 and deaths in the EU's least vaccinated country - helping it bolster support among party loyalists.
-The latest polls give the party backing of 24%, putting it on track to be the biggest in parliament.

-Bulgarians vote on Sunday in their third parliamentary election this year, with opinion polls pointing to another inconclusive result that could hamper efforts to tackle high energy prices, a jump in COVID-19 cases and widespread corruption.
-Another failure to break a prolonged political impasse and forge a functioning cabinet in the European Union's poorest member state could also potentially slow plans for the country to adopt the euro https://www.reuters.com/article/bulgaria-eurozone-idUSL2N2OC1PM by 2024.
+Bulgarians began voting on Sunday in a third parliamentary election this year, with opinion polls pointing to another inconclusive result that could hamper efforts to tackle high energy prices, a jump in COVID-19 cases, and widespread corruption.
+Another failure to break a prolonged political impasse and forge a functioning cabinet in the European Union's poorest member state could also potentially slow plans for the country to adopt the euro by 2024.

 An election for the largely ceremonial post of president will also be held on Sunday.
 Polls show incumbent Rumen Radev, 58, is poised to win re-election for a second five-year term after a likely run-off vote on Nov.
-21. Bulgaria has been gripped by political uncertainty since April, when an election ended the decade-long rule of former Prime Minister Boyko Borissov and his centre-right GERB party following massive anti-graft protests https://www.reuters.com/article/us-bulgaria-protests-corruption-idUSKCN24E2PP against him last year.
+21. Bulgaria has been gripped by political uncertainty since April when an election ended the decade-long rule of former Prime Minister Boyko Borissov and his center-right GERB party following massive anti-graft protests against him last year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)